stefankusch/genome_Myriosclerotinia_2020/README.md

 ## Genome assembly of *Myriosclerotinia sulcatula*

 In this repository, I summarize the scripts and tools I used to perform the assembly of the genome of *Myriosclerotinia sulcatula*.
-The publication can be found **here**.
+The publication can be found [here](https://doi.org/10.1094/MPMI-03-20-0060-A).

 #### Index